Originally published on October 24, 2014. Updated on October 28, 2019 and August 8, 2022.

 I use different folding techniques depending on the size and style of the sock, where the socks will be stored, and the age of the person wearing the socks (and responsible for keeping the sock drawer neat).
-Let me show you my top options for the best way to fold socks.
+Let me show you my top options for simple ways and new ways to fold socks.

 If you don’t consider the best way to fold your socks, you’ll end up with a messy sock drawer where you can never find a matching pair of socks.
 So what is the best way to fold and store socks?